 - keep your information and document confidential and will not be shared with a third party

-- returen the original documents once the case is closed.
+- return the original documents once the case is closed.

 Our fee for the spouse visa service

-Our fee for the spouse visa application including all the services mentioned above is £800.
+Call us to get informaiton about the fee for the spouse visa application including all the services mentioned above .